Former Aberdeen goalie is Conservative election candidate - Evening Express

 Former Aberdeen goalkeeper Derek Stillie has launched a bid to become a Conservative MP.

-The stopper, 45, who is currently a coach at Ayr United, was on the bench when the Dons won the League Cup in 1995/96.
+The stopper, 45, who has been coaching at Ayr United, was on the bench when the Dons won the League Cup in 1995/96.

 A qualified solicitor, Stillie made 27 appearances for the the Reds between 1994 and 1999, but was kept out of the team by a succession of keepers – Theo Snelders, Nicky Walker, Jim Leighton and Michael Watt.